An intrauterine device (IUD) is a small T-shaped object that is inserted into (and eventually removed from) the uterus…Read FAQ »

 - If I see us in a relationship, what sort of relationship do I want?

 If you want different things—one of you wants casual sex and the other wants a commitment, for example—you may decide that sex isn’t the best thing for you to share.
 It’s also important to talk about other possible outcomes of having sex.
-These include pregnancy and/or sexually transmitted diseases (STDs), including HIV.
-Some questions to ask yourselves include:
+These include pregnancy and/or STDs, including HIV.
+Some questions to ask yourselves include the following:

 - How would you feel if you got an STD from your partner or your partner got one from you?